Ramadhan Bazaar: That Famous Penang Popiah Stall @ SS14, Petaling Jaya

 Ok let’s move on to the main agenda… Ramadhan Bazaar!

 For years we wanted to try this famous Penang Popiah stall at SS14 Ramadhan Bazaar.
 And for years it has eluded us until last Saturday.
-The reason was because the queue was always very looooooooooooooooooooong and very slow moving (worst than tortoise speed).
+The reason was because the queue was always very looooooooooooooooooooong and very slow moving (worse than tortoise speed).

 I was at Digital Mall to get my ‘reserved’ Toshiba SDHC 16GB card from All It Hypermarket.
 It was around 3.20pm.
 I thought I will surely miss the Ramadhan Bazaar there since it’s too early?!
 But whaddya know?
 Many stalls were just setting up and some are already busy selling buka puasa juadah.